Do you provide chiropractic treatments to customers injured in a car crash? Here are a few things you should know.

 (2) When treating a pain syndrome and a psychological or psychiatric condition, a health care practitioner must identify comorbid conditions, if applicable.

-- ICBC customers who choose to visit a health care provider that charges a higher rate than what ICBC funds under accident benefits (indicated above), will not be able to recover the user fees from ICBC for claims with a date of loss on or after April 1, 2019.
-This will mean that the patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.
+- ICBC customers who choose to visit a health care provider that charges a higher rate than what ICBC funds will not be able to recover the user fees from ICBC for claims with an accident date on or after April 1, 2019.
+The patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.

 - In the case of a no-show, the clinic's no-show and cancellation policies should apply.
 ICBC will not pay for no-show appointments.